django/deps/accepted/0010-new-governance.rst

    prevent such release(s) from occurring; if the Technical Board feels such release(s) are or were inappropriate, the Technical Board may take action after the release(s).

+3. In exceptional circumstances,  and in accordance with the Technical Board, a Releaser may issue a unscheduled release.
+(Historical examples include a release to fix a packaging error.)

 How Django's technical direction is determined